 This course will focus on current practices in high performance computing technologies, including systems, architectures, programming

 models, languages and software tools.
-The course will require students to research and
+The course will require students to

-present in class once and complete two introductory and one more extensive
+produce questions for multiple papers during the semester and complete two introductory and one more extensive

-group project in parallel and/or distributed programming.
+group research project in parallel and/or distributed programming.

 Tentative/partial list of topics